Leeody/leeody.github.io/_recentworks/project_1.md

 - Thursday: Working!!
 - Friday: Working!!!
 - Saturday: Today we travelled to New York again!
 We took a boat to Liberty Island and saw Statue of Liberty.
 Memoriable Day!
-- Sunday: Reture to work.
+- Sunday: Still working.

 ---

 ## Week 3 (14/07 - 20/07)

 - Monday: Finishing my model and preparing for meeting tomorrow.
 - Tuesday: Today I had a meeting with Pro.
-Xia in the morning
+Xia in the morning.
+The biggst problem we faced was our model may not make sense with election.
+There were lots of difficulties for us to overcome before reaching a powerful model in party's view.
+So we needed to do extensions and tell a new story.
+Moreover, I finished my PPT for Thursday.
-- Wednesday:
+- Wednesday: I searched papers in Social Networks and Friedkin-Johnson Model, I planned to apply my model to opinion evolution and friend group formation.
+I listened to other students' pre ifirst group.
+They have worked for two months, so their pre were a little bit abstract to me.
 - Thursday: Today I gave a pre about my work in five minutes.
 I briefly introduced our motivation and models and I gave some examples, which I think is very clear.
 You can find my [PPT](/assets/recentworks/project1_ppt_0717_v1.pdf) here.
 In the afternoon, I read some materials about Economic Geography, including [*Why cities lose*](https://www.jonathanrodden.com/why-cities-lose), which studies how votees distribute would affect the election results.
 - Friday:
 - Saturday: